palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

                 }
             );
 ```
-- Now we have a nice animation.
+- Review the the animation.
+Nice!